owlbarn/tutorial/book/utilities/README.md

 - `Dataset.draw_samples_cifar x y n` draws `n` random examples from images ndarray `x` and label ndarray `y`.

 Note that all elements in the loaded matrices and ndarrays are of `float32` format.

-The CIFAR10 dataset is similar to MNIST in training DNN:
+The CIFAR10 dataset can be loaded in a similar way as MNIST:

 ```
 let train network =
   let x, _, y = Dataset.load_cifar_train_data 1 in
   Graph.train network x y
 ```

-### Text Datasets

 ## Graph Module